 - July 2014: Reported on the PMNCH conference in Johannesburg

-- June 2014: Led a trip of journalists with the International Reporting Project to report on newborn health
+- June 2014: Led a team of 10 journalists with the International Reporting Project to report on newborn health in Ethiopia

 - April 2014: Traveled to Ethiopia to see NGOs across the country

-- March 24, 2014: Spoke at DACOR, an orgaization for foreign affairs proffesionals
+- March 24, 2014: Spoke at DACOR, an orgaization for foreign affairs professionals

 - October 2013: Traveled to Tanzania, Zambia, and South Africa to report on global health and development

-- September 2013: Traveled to Tanzania as a International Reporting Project Tanzania Fellow
+- September 2013: Traveled to Tanzania as an International Reporting Project Tanzania Fellow

 - May 2013: Chosen to travel to Zambia with nine other new media journalists with the International Reporting Project